multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.1.8 - 2024-04-09 =
+* Added     - Compatibility of WordPress 6.5.
+* Added     - Added commission id checking at the time of selecting the "Download CSV" option from the Commissions submenu #704.
+* Fix       - Issue with Shipping class update in vendor dashboard #696.
+* Fix       - The translation issue for the “View store” button #702.
+* Fix       - The SPMV products were coming multiple times in the global search #705.
+* Fix       - The status of the main order was not getting synced with the status of suborders #700.
+* Updated   - Language file.

 = 4.1.7 - 2024-03-26 =
 * Added     - Compatibility of WooCommerce 8.7.0.